Asian shares start on cautious note amid rise in COVID-19 cases

 Boston Federal Reserve Bank President Eric Rosengren on Friday warned a build-up of financial stability risks linked to a low interest rate environment could lead to another downturn that interrupts the labor market recovery and impedes a return to maximum employment.

 Activity was muted in currencies.
-The U.S. dollar was steady against a basket of other currencies, in choppy trading.
-[USD/]
+The U.S. dollar was steady against a basket of other currencies , in choppy trading.

 The Japanese yen meandered around 110.80 versus the greenback and the euro was flat too at $1.1936.